 - Can apply feedback to improve quickly in new situations

 - Are deeply committed to learning and self-improvement

 - Possess strong communication skills and the ability to interest and motivate others

 - Can break down complex topics in a concise and logical manner

 - Can connect their prior experience to their desire to teach

-Regardless of your background, all of our Fellows unite around one idea – the idea that all students can excel.
+Ultimately, all of our Fellows unite around one idea – students of all backgrounds can excel.